rithery/rithery/README.md

 ### About Me

 - 🌱 Tech enthusiast, coding and football lover, avid reader, world traveler, and fueled by love. ❤️🌍📚⚽
-- 👨‍💻 I’m currently working on mobile/web applications with JavaScript/TypeScript, ReactJS/NextJS, NestJS,ReactNative, PostgreSQL/MySQL, MongoDB.
+- 👨‍💻 I’m currently working on mobile/web applications with JavaScript/TypeScript, ReactJS/NextJS, NestJS, ReactNative, PostgreSQL/MySQL, MongoDB.
 - 💬 Ask me about mobile/web development, databases, and creating dynamic, interactive applications, devops and technology.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/thoeun-rithe)